-- 10. Personnel and students must not use University facilities or equipment in a manner that infringes copyright (refer also to the IT Acceptable Use and Security Policy). - 11.
+- 10. Personnel and students must not use University facilities or equipment in a manner that infringes the copyright of a third party (refer also to the IT Acceptable Use and Security Policy). - 11.
 All Personnel and students must respect the Moral Rights of authors and appropriately attribute the authors of Third Party Materials.